seanpmaxwell/Typescript-Best-Practices/README.md

 // -- Google Login -- //
 // Login with Google credentials

-do stuff...
+more stuff...
 ```

 > If you find your region/section separators getting off center over time there is the [center-comment-headers script](center-comment-headers.js) which can adjust them for you.

 #### Linear Script Exception
-- For large linear scripts you don't necessarily have to place all constants in their own region and the top, but you should group large linear scripts into **sections** and place constants at the top of their respective **section**.
+- For large linear scripts, you don't necessarily have to place all constants in their own region and the top, but you should group large linear scripts into **sections** and place constants at the top of their respective section/block.

 #### Comments in functions:
 - Generally you should not put spaces in functions and separate chunks of logic with a single inline comment.